Culture of Guyana: Language

-English is the main language, and Guyana is the only English-speaking country in South America, though many people in neighboring Suriname also speak English.
+English is the main language, and Guyana is the only English-speaking country in South America, although many people in neighboring Suriname also speak English.
 British English is taught in school and used in Government and business.
 Guyanese creole, a pidgin of 17th-century English, African and Hindi words, is used at home and on the street.
 It is the same as creoles spoken in the Eastern Caribbean such Barbados, Trinidad and Tobago, and St. Vincent but with different accent or emphasis on how the words are pronounced.

 There are also a small number of trace words from the extinct Dutch Creoles, and French.
 Depending on the race of the person and location, the accent and sprinkling of other words can also change.
 An example of this would be an Indo Guyanese who would use a word or two words left over from when they spoke Hindi.

-As time passes, British terms and phrases for things are being replaced by American ones, due to US influence.
+As time passes, British terms and phrases for things are being replaced by American ones, due to U.S. influence.
 Where once people would have said "flats" as in England, the term "apartment" is now being used by some people.